bzsmz1990/GameOfAmazons/README.md

 # GameOfAmazons
-Original version by Prakhar Verma
+Original version by Prakhar Verma.
-Revised by Hui Yang
+Revised by Hui Yang.